 How to Save $500 off your next Flight Deal

 One of the easiest ways to cover the cost of your next flight is through a travel rewards statement credit.
 Capital One just increased the offer for their Capital One Venture Rewards credit card.
 The 50,000 mile offer is good for $500 towards travel purchases, including statement credits.
 With a solid sign-up bonus, 2x rewards rate and flexible redemption options, it’s a great fit for many.
 The best part is there is no annual fee the first year.
-Get more information about this card and other travel rewards cards here.

 Capital One’s rewards program gives you two choices for redeeming your miles.
 The 1st option is to use Capital One’s portal to find deals on flights, hotels, rental cars or all-inclusive vacation packages.
 The 2nd option is to book your travel elsewhere and use Capital One’s Purchase Eraser to get a statement credit for your travel spending.
 Miles are worth 1 cent, so the 50k mile offer is worth $500 towards travel purchases.
 Flight deals found here at Thrifty Traveler qualify for the Purchase Eraser statement credit.

 Thrifty Tip #1: See our post on the best ways to maximize your Capital One Venture miles.